geoffrey-diederichs/404CTF_WriteUps/Jean_Pile/README.md

    0x400a36 <service+256>:	call   0x400680 <fgets@plt>
 ```

-Using all of those informations, we can write [this script](./leak.py) that gives us this leak :
+Using all of these informations, we can write [this script](./leak.py) that gives us this leak :

 ```python
 $ python3 leak.py